borntofrappe/game-development/03 Match Three/Match Three 9/README.md

 ### Clear

-When you exit the play state, be it because the player moves to the title screen by pressing escape, or because the timer runs out, it's essential to clear the timer object.
+When you exit the play state, be it because the player moves to the title screen by pressing escape, or because the timer runs out, it is essential to clear the timer object.

 ```lua
 function PlayState:update(dt)